 Fuquay-Varina Elementary Click on their logo below to hear the children perform their Choral Celebration pieces for Clinician Jane Bruer: ”The Artist Teaches Us All” by Mark Patterson, and “Cantamos” (We Sing) by James Desjardins.
 The children are directed by Laura Martin.

 Click on the image below to listen to the Douglas Elementary Magnet School students rehearse "The Beautiful Rain".
 Susan Zelasky, Director with Accompanist, Marty Long.

-This page contains additional recordings of some of this year's participating schools rehearsing their performance songs.
+This page contains additional recordings of some of this past year's participating schools rehearsing their performance songs.
 Listen and enjoy!

 2020 Participating Elementary Schools